aldask/gym/README.md

 - **Group Training Schedule:** Keep track of up to one month's worth of scheduled group training sessions at our partner gyms.
 Plan your workouts and join fellow fitness enthusiasts in dynamic and supportive group settings.

-- **Integrated Communication:** Connect with coaches, staff, and fellow fitness enthusiasts through the seamless communication interface.
-Experience real-time interactions that foster a sense of community and provide support for users from all walks of life.
+- **Integrated Communication:** Connect with staff.
+Experience real-time interactions that foster a sense of community and provide support for all of your questions.

 ## Content Customization Made Easy ✏️